twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt03-16-why-human-beings-in-dangers%zh.rst

 [Before the Buddha appeared, Sakka, the king of Tāvatiṃsa Heaven, asked some questions to some teachers, but nobody could answer him.
 Later he asked the Buddha, listened to the talk and observed his khandhas, and became a stream enterer.
 And then passed away instantly and reborn again as Sakka at the same spot.
 He asked the Buddha that beings wanted long life and healthiness, but they had dangers and illnesses.
 So what was the reason about these?
 The Buddha gave the answer that because of envy (issā) and stinginess or avarice (macchariya).
 (Sayadaw said people have these negative mental states not only they have dangers and sickness but also lead to painful rebirths.)
 Where do these mental states come from?
 From love and hate.
 Where do love and hate come from?
 From desire (chanda), which are 5 kinds: want to get, want to search, want to use, want to store and want to give.
 The last giving is nothing to do with making merits (dāna) but to protect or secure one's own properties, for example bribery.
 Where is chanda come from?
 From thinking (vitakka); here refer to unwholesome thoughts, such as thoughts of sensual pleasure, ill-will and harmfulness.
 Where vitakka come from?
 From mental proliferations (papañca), connect with craving, conceit and wrong view (taṇhā, māna, diṭṭhi).
 And then Sakka asked the Buddha: “Is there any way to eradicate papañca?”
 Practice the contemplation of feeling.

 This khandha is always going towards death.
 If you are going the wrong direction (micchā-maggan), deaths are never end.
 Only by right direction (sammā-maggan) will end deaths.
 Vīthi citta arise at the time of death for everyone (consciousness belonging to a cognitive process, here for taking rebirth.).
 These are not free from sense-objects.
 It's for a new destination of rebirth to see black dogs, Hell sign etc. before a being dies.
 The dying person knows his way to rebirth.
 Tears run down from his face because "I had lived a bad life so I will have a painful rebirth".
 At that time everyone has remorse but too late for correction.
-All living being no one dies without seeing the objective signs.
+All living beings no one dies without seeing the objective signs.
 Now, if you are making preparation, it will be ready at the dying moment.
 How much kamma still left?
-Nobody knows it?
+Nobody knows it.
 (In this present life for continue to live.)
 It's possible even today or tomorrow for death.
 There are also through the intervention of destructive kamma (upacchedaka kamma) can die anytime.
 If you are still going on pulling the time, you will be a foolish person.
 (Sayadaw continued Sakka's story) Envy and avarice are attracting dangers and evil things.
 They are mental states of dosa.
 They will let you have enemies and painful rebirths in this life.
 It doesn't come during the meditation, but in daily life of actions or activities.
 So in our daily life contemplate them with mindful attention.
 At first, it's difficult to practice with mental states, but later you will get the habit of it.

 ------